 |Copyright © Nucleus Medical Media, Inc.|

-Dependent personality disorder is more common in women and in early adulthood.
-Other factors that may increase your chances of a personality disorder:
+Dependent personality disorder is more common in women and young adults.
+Other things that may raise the risk are:

 - Child abuse or neglect